 “It is critical that we develop a truly national program.
 By broadening our reach in this way, we are ensuring we will be available to a diverse group of leaders and organisations from across Australia.”
 Ms Wheatley added.

 The program will be delivered by the Centre for Social Impact, a leader in social impact education.
 CEO Professor Kristy Muir described the program as “visionary” and applauded the collaboration.

 “We know that people are an organisation’s most important asset, and we know that there is persistent underinvestment in the professional development of for-purpose leaders.”
 Professor Muir said.

 “This program helps change that.
 We’re incredibly honoured that CSI has been selected to create and deliver this ground-breaking program and can’t wait to work with the first cohort of leaders.”

 The cutting-edge program design is based on international best practice and covers leadership of the self, the organisation, and the system.
 SILA includes a series of immersive learning experiences, a tailored sabbatical, one-on-one coaching, and dedicated organisational capacity-building support.
 The curriculum is delivered during three retreats by a faculty of leading academics and practitioners.

-In its first year SILA is open to applicants in NSW and ACT, reaching other states in later years.
-Applications are now open.
-Got to silaprogram.org.au for more information.
+In its first year SILA was open to applicants in NSW and ACT, reaching other states in later years.
+Go to silaprogram.org.au for more information.